LOADING ...

 Bắt đầu làm bài nào

-I for a jog in the city air
+I went for a jog in the air

 I met a in a wheelchair

-She says "What makes you think a thing that?"
+She says "What makes you a thing like that?"

 And she says, "You to drag?"